 - Bio-energetics - Role of mitochondria in neurodegeneration and cognition: Alzheimer's disease, aging, stress and stress-related psychiatric disorders

-- Energy metabolism, redox signalling, and circadian rhythms
+- Energy metabolism, redox signalling

 - Translational approaches: Biomarker research in psychiatric disorders (Alzheimer, stress-associated mood disorders)